Copenhagen climate summit: Activism

 Some small protests occurred during the first week of the conference.
 A much larger march was held in Copenhagen on 12 December calling for a global agreement on climate.
 Between 40,000 and 100,000 people attended.
 968 protesters were detained at the event, including 19 who were arrested for carrying pocket knives and wearing masks during the demonstration.
 Of these all but 13 were released without charge.
 One police officer was injured by a rock and a protester was injured by fireworks.
 Some protestors were kettled by police and detained for several hours without access to food, water or toilets, before being arrested and taken to a holding facility on coaches.
-Protestors were said to be angry at the use of what they considered "heavy-handed" police tactics.
 Activists claimed that the police used wire-taps, undercover officers and pepper spray on people who had been detained.
 The police said the measures were necessary to deal with organisations such as Never Trust A COP which stated on its website that it would "consciously attack the structures supporting the COP15".
 Per Larsen, the chief coordinating officer for the Copenhagen police force told The New York Times that it was "surely the biggest police action we have ever had in Danish history."

 The Climate Justice Action network organised several mass direct actions during the conference, including the 'Reclaim Power' action on 16 December.

 The Yes Men made a false statement purporting to be from the Canadian environment minister Jim Prentice, which pledged to cut carbon emissions by 40% below 1990 levels by 2020.
 The statement was followed by another faked statement from the Ugandan delegation, praising the original pledge and The Yes Men also released a spoof press conference on a fake form of the official website.
 The statement was written about by The Wall Street Journal before being revealed as a hoax.
 Jim Prentice described the hoax as "undesirable".

 Four Greenpeace activists gatecrashed a dinner that heads of states were attending on 18 December.
 They unfurled banners saying "Politicians talk, leaders act" before being arrested.
 They were held without charge for almost three weeks and were not questioned by police until two weeks after their arrest.
 Eventually Greenpeace Nordic was fined 75,000 DKK and activists that participated, including those that planned it, received a suspended sentence (14 days in prison if convicted of a crime again) for falsely representing themselves as police and representatives of state, forging documents and violating the domestic peace.
 They were acquitted of charges of Lèse-majesté.